, ,

 Hazel eyes can change from dark green to light brown to golden.
 The brown ring that surrounds the periphery of hazel-eyed people’s pupils adds to their sense of mystery.
 This ring may represent central heterochromia in certain individuals.
 Pigmentation has a key effect on whether you have brown or hazel eyes.
 The production of melanin also affects how black one’s eyes become.

 When your attitude changes, your eyes cannot entirely change color, such as from blue to green or brown to blue.
-Conversely, your eye color changes when your pupil dilates and enlarges in response to your emotional state.
-Emotional responses may cause a change in the diameter of the pupil, which in turn alters the iris’s ability to diffuse its color and the color of the eye.
-Maybe what you’ve heard is true about how your eyes change color when you become furious.
+The capacity of the iris to spread its color and the color of the eye may be altered by emotional reactions causing changes in the pupil’s diameter.
+Maybe the rumor that your eyes turn a different hue when you’re angry is accurate.
 As you get older, the color of your eyes may also change.

 It’s common to lump brown and hazel eyes together.
 Hazel eyes might seem somewhat browner in certain lighting conditions, particularly when the light is dim.